dgroomes/tomcat-playground/README.md

       ./gradlew run
       ```
 3. Open the browser
-    * Let's see the final effect by opening the browser to <http://localhost:8080/message>.
+    * Let's see the final effect by opening the browser to <http://[::1]:8080/message>.
 You should see a special
       message from the server.
+    * The program will log something that looks like the following.
+    * ```text
+      21:56:38 [main] INFO dgroomes.Main - Let's learn about Apache Tomcat by running an embedded server...
+      21:56:38 [main] INFO org.apache.coyote.http11.Http11NioProtocol - Initializing ProtocolHandler ["http-nio-8080"]
+      21:56:38 [main] INFO org.apache.catalina.core.StandardService - Starting service [Tomcat]
+      21:56:38 [main] INFO org.apache.catalina.core.StandardEngine - Starting Servlet engine: [Apache Tomcat/10.1.11]
+      21:56:38 [main] INFO org.apache.coyote.http11.Http11NioProtocol - Starting ProtocolHandler ["http-nio-8080"]
+      21:56:38 [main] INFO dgroomes.Main - Open http://[::1]:8080/message in your browser to see the message.
+Press Ctrl-C to stop the program and server.
+      21:56:44 [http-nio-8080-exec-1] INFO access-log - 0:0:0:0:0:0:0:1 - - [17/Jul/2023:21:56:44 -0500] "GET /message HTTP/1.1" 200 31
+      ```
 4. Stop the server
     * When you're ready, stop the demo program and server with the `Ctrl+C` key combination.